michael105/minilib/doc/minilib.md

               %[1]..%[9]: matches like a '+',
-               and calls the callback supplied as 3rd argument (when not null). the number past the %, e.g. %1, is optional, p_match will be callen with this number as first parameter.
+               and calls the callback supplied as 3rd argument (when not null). the number past the %, e.g. %1, is optional, p_matched_cb will be callen with this number as first parameter.
-               When not supplied, p_matched will be callen with the parameter 'number' set to 0.
+               When not supplied, p_matched_cbed will be callen with the parameter 'number' set to 0.

                The matching is 'nongreedy'.
-               It is possible to rewrite the string to match from within the p_matched callback.
+               It is possible to rewrite the string to match from within the p_matched_cb callback.
                This will not have an effect onto the current matching, even if text is e.g. deleted by writing 0's.
                The matched positions are called in reverse order.
-               (The last matched % in the regex calls p_match first, the first % in the regex from the left will be callen last) / The regex is first matched; when the regex has matched, the %'s are filled/ the callbacks executed.
+               (The last matched % in the regex calls p_matched_cb first, the first % in the regex from the left will be callen last) / The regex is first matched; when the regex has matched, the %'s are filled/ the callbacks executed.